stt-datacore/website/static/crew/khan_young_crew.md

 ---
-name: "Young Khan"
+name: Young Khan
 rarity: 4
-series: "tos"
+series: tos
-memory_alpha: ""
+memory_alpha:
-bigbook_tier:
+bigbook_tier: 9
-events:
+events: 8
 in_portal: true
-published: false
+published: true
 ---

+His event count should slow down with an Augment mega past us, but a(nother) re-run of one of his three event features may be of use down the line.